jarvenja/tauplayer/docs/index.md

 - It's totally free and you can start using it in a minute.
 - It's ligthweight, and can be also run directly from a server.
 - It's targeted to work on countless GNU/Linux based OSes.
-- It's very customizable so every programmer could easily add their personal extra features into the code.
+- It's very customizable so programmers could easily add their personal extra features into the code.
 - It also supports marginal and alternative music for creative and intellectual minds.

 ## Basic Terms